kuodrek/kuodrek/README.md

 - Bachelor's degree in mechanical engineering

 - Took part of an UAV aerodesign team in a competition context!
-(Yes, I know how to design and build aircraft)
+(Yes, I know how to design and build an aircraft from scratch)

 - I'm Brazilian
   -  🇧🇷🇧🇷 **OMG BRAZIL MENTIONED** 🇧🇷🇧🇷